coderSabbirr/Tour-x-Client/README.md

 ## Overview

-• Service Website including admin panel to add or remove services.
+• User will be able to login</br>
-• Option for admin to add more services to home page.
+• Service Website including admin panel to add or remove services.</br>
-• Admin can remove or add products
+• Option for admin to add more services to home page.</br>
-• Admin can delete or confirm the order
+• Admin can delete or confirm the order</br>

 ## Technology :